Uyuni to Sabaya

 170km Exit Salar de Uyuni at (GPS05).
 Continue taking shortcuts across the Salar though as this is quicker than taking the road round the shore.

-9km After 5 kms of shortcuts across the Salar join the road for 4 kms of washboard to Llica.
+9km After 5 kms of shortcuts across the Salar join the road for 4 kms to Llica.

 179km Llica (GPS06).
 Large village with accommodation, a number of restaurants, shops and decent internet.
 A brass band marched round the street playing the same tune continuously for the 2 days we stayed.